Make a Map

 Make a Map Dashboard

 Explore, browse by topic, or come with an idea of what you want to know.
 Read the user cases below to find out how you can use the app.
+Click on add data to browse through SoCal Earth's dataset, or scroll to the bottom to add data from Arc GIS Online and Esri's Living Atlas.

 Basic Mapping Instructions